Four Rooms

 farce black comedy film co-written and co-directed by Allison Anders, Alexandre Rockwell, Robert Rodriguez, and Quentin Tarantino.
 The story is set in the fictional Hotel Mon Signor in Los Angeles on New Year's Eve.
 Tim Roth plays Ted, the bellhop and main character in the frame story, whose first night on the job consists of four very different encounters with various hotel guests.

 Four Rooms was released in the United States on December 25, 1995, by Miramax Films.
 The film received generally negative reviews from critics, who praised the segments directed by Rodriguez and Tarantino, but heavily criticized the segments by Anders and Rockwell.
 For her role, Madonna won for Worst Supporting Actress at the 16th Golden Raspberry Awards.

 Plot

-On New Year's Eve, bellhop Sam (Marc Lawrence) of the Hotel Mon Signor briefs his replacement, Ted (Tim Roth).
+On New Year's Eve, bellhop Sam of the Hotel Mon Signor briefs his replacement, Ted.

 The film's animated opening credits, inspired by the cartoons of The Pink Panther Show, feature the scat song "Vertigogo" by Combustible Edison.